Growth strategy and innovation, human-centered design, leadership development, financial modelling, international expansion.

 Business Architecture & Six Sigma Team | Cisco Systems

-Part of a three-person team responsible for conducting research and providing recommendations into productivity at Cisco Systems.
-The main area of focus was to find new ways to measure and increase both efficiency and employee satisfaction in cross-functional, virtual teams.
+Part of the three-person team responsible for conducting research and providing recommendations into productivity at Cisco Systems in California.
 Our findings have now been integrated to form part of the HR Business Architecture.

 Project & Business Development Manager | Fishpac Pty Ltd.

-Led Business Development, Project Management, and Scientific testing for systems designed to transport high value, live aquatic animals up to 48 hours on passenger and cargo aircraft throughout Asia, North America, and Europe.
-During my tenure we expanded our operations to six new countries, successfully opening up new commercial routes, and forming partnerships with some of the world’s largest airline.
+Led business development, project management and scientific testing for systems designed to transport high value, live aquatic animals up to 48 hours on passenger and cargo aircraft throughout Asia, North America, and Europe.

 Why I love what I do